Elizabeth Atkinson Lab

 What We Work On

-We investigate a range of topics in statistical and human genetics to improve the inclusion of diverse participants in genomics studies.
-We have three primary tracks spanning: basic research in applied/analytic statistical genetics; investigations into population structure and evolution, and methods/computational tool development.
+We investigate a range of topics in statistical and human genetics to improve the accuracy and applicability of genomic analyses across global populations.
+Our research spans three primary areas: (1) applied and analytic work in statistical genetics; (2) investigations into human population structure and evolutionary history; and (3) the development of scalable computational methods and tools for population-aware genetic analysis.

 Primary Investigator

-Meet the primary investigator, Elizabeth Atkinson, Ph.D.
-Her research is focused on developing resources for improved study of the genetic basis of neuropsychiatric diseases in underrepresented admixed populations.
+Meet the principal investigator, Elizabeth Atkinson, Ph.D.
+Her research focuses on developing statistical and computational tools to improve the study of the genetic basis of neuropsychiatric traits in admixed populations, with an emphasis on enhancing the resolution and relevance of genomic analyses across globally representative cohorts.

 One Baylor Plaza